DreamerBuilder/Open-World/README.md

 # Open-World
+This repository is in progress and not useably as of right now.

+Goal of this repository is to find supporters, for a game idea in which people can add their ideas to an open world game.

-this repository is in progress and not useably as of right now. if you are interested in contributing to this project, feel free to contact me.
+If you are interested in contributing to this project, feel free to contact me.
 Discord contact data will follow soon.